WalrusDevil/Ebin-Shaders-Resurrected/README.md

-# Ebin Shaders
+# Ebin Shaders Resurrected

 Ebin Shaders is a Minecraft shaderpack for use with the [OptiFine](https://optifine.net/home) and [Iris](https://irisshaders.dev/) mods.

 Ebin began with the goal of being fast, beautiful, configurable, feature-rich, and having a base of well-written code.
 It was developed almost entirely by BruceKnowsHow ([Github](https://github.com/BruceKnowsHow), [Youtube](https://www.youtube.com/user/MiningGodBruce)) throughout summer & fall of 2016.
 As development went on, Ebin became more of a platform for experimental low-level graphics optimizations and coding practices.
 Work slowed down and eventually stopped when Bruce discovered a tragic fact: sometimes it's not possible to write code that is both "fast" and "clean".
+It was resumed by jbritain in 2024 because he liked the shaderpack and couldn't be bothered making his own.

-This fork makes Ebin compatible with modern versions of Iris.
-I haven't done much testing on this, but the base version didn't work on Iris 1.20.4.
-This version does.
-I tested it on OptiFine 1.20.1 (the only version I have installed right now) and it also works there.
+This is a fork of Ebin which brings compatibility with modern versions of Minecraft, and also improves upon some aspects of the shader, using more modern features.

 ## Community
 If you would like to discuss Ebin, or other Minecraft shaderpacks, join the [Shaderlabs Discord server](https://discord.gg/SMgEpZe).